The Viewer may question why back cutting is evident in both directions as with the

 very blunt.
 Evidence of back cutting is very apparent on the right but also confirms

 my earlier comment that a blunt cutter will not cut at every turn but only when the

 depth is sufficient for the cutter to get below the surface.
 This is seen by the

 back cut circles as they occur randomly.
 Whilst the left hand test is appreciably

 better it is still poor, a case for keeping your cutters sharp.

 Having explained the theory and checked my machine I decided to machine a test piece.

-Photograph 6 shows a test piece that has been machined both ways using a 14mm cutter
+Photograph 6 shows one that has been machined both ways using a 14mm cutter and at

 a depth of 0.2mm.
 On the right the trailing edge is lowest and back cutting has